Move in is

 Make sure you’ve done everything on your international checklist and have communicated about airport transportation and bedding packets.

 Remember, if you are traveling from overseas, you will be required to quarantine for two weeks.
 You will be able to quarantine in your room in the residence hall.
 Please contact the dean for more information.

 More things to know once you get here.

 Transportation to campus—Need help getting from the Lincoln or Omaha airports to Union College?
 No problem!
 We provide free airport pick up for new students and their parents.
 Please email firstname.lastname@example.org with your itinerary and cell phone number at least 1 week before your flight departs.
 The earlier you can email your itinerary, the better.

-ACT test (Optional)—Union will offer an ACT test time on Tuesday, August 20, from 9:00 a.m. to noon.
+ACT test (Optional)—Union will offer an ACT test time on Sunday, January 10.
 You can use this time to try to raise your score on any combinations of sections.
-To learn more or register, contact email@example.com
+This is a residual test which means your score is only good at Union College.
+To learn more or register, click here.

-Best cell phone service—While you can use any cell phone carrier, Verizon, Sprint and US Cellular provide the best reception on campus.
-T-Mobile traditionally doesn’t have great service, but they are installing an antenna on campus.
+Best cell phone service—While you can use any cell phone carrier, Verizon, Sprint, T-Mobile and US Cellular provide the best reception on campus.

 Finding a Job